jkbarrerab/projects/CNN_GalClassification/README.md

 The Loss function is used to quantify how good or bad we are doing the classification of our training set.
 In this case we use the cross entropy function.
 This function is usually used for classification tasks.
 We train our CNN for 200 epochs.
 We note that as the epoch of training increases the Loss function dramatically decreases which is expected.
 However we also note that at the epoch 75 the Loss function using the validation set start to slightly increases.
 This suggest that, eventough the loss function is monotonicaly decreasing when we use the training set, there could be an overfitting in the training after this epoch.

 Another metrics we use is the accuracy.
 This is derived as the sum of the true positives and true negatives over the sum of the total values.
 Larger values of accuracty indicate that the CNN is learning better.
-The
+The plot shows that as the epochs of training increases so does the accuracy of the training sample.
+However, we also note that after ~ 75 epochs the accuracy using the validation set does not significantly increases.
+As with the loss function, this indicates that after this epoch the CNN could be overfitting.

 ![screenshot](CNN_loss_accuracy.png)